turingschool/front-end-curriculum/lessons/module-1/scope.md

 test(15);  // This will give 17
 ```

-Here it will work just fine because the Javascript interpreter knows to refer to the number *parameter* when we invoke the function as opposed to the *global variable* number.
+Here it will work just fine because the JavaScript interpreter knows to refer to the number *parameter* when we invoke the function as opposed to the *global variable* number.
 However, this is not always the case.
 Let's look at a scenario where this doesn't work:

 ```js
 var number = 10;